Additive Manufacturing

 Pantex produced this part for an electrostatic discharge footwear checker using additive manufacturing.

-Pantex and Y-12 have traditionally used subtractive manufacturing to create parts.
+Pantex has traditionally used subtractive manufacturing to create parts.
 With subtractive manufacturing, a mass of material is whittled away, with a lathe or other tooling machine, until the desired part is created.
 This method results in not only the part that was created but also a pile of waste tailings and material.
 With additive manufacturing, layers of material are fused to create the part, leaving little to no waste.
 In the case with powder metals, the unused powder is sieved and recycled for the next build, allowing near full-material recovery for fabrication.

 With traditional manufacturing methods, designs often required removing the least amount of material required to obtain a final part.
 With additive manufacturing, it’s the opposite: using the least amount of material required for the final part to meet the customer’s requirements.
 By reducing weight through design, the part is not only lighter but also faster and less expensive to manufacture.